Fast & Accurate Randomized Algorithms for Linear Systems and Eigenvalue Problems: Computational experiments

 \subsubsection{A symmetric linear system}

-We consider a symmetric test matrix $\mtx{A}$ with dimension $n = 10^6$, obtained by discretizing the 2D Laplacian. \footnote{To generate the matrix we used the code in \url{https://www.mathworks.com/matlabcentral/fileexchange/27279-laplacian-in-1d-2d-or-3d}.} The matrix is positive semidefinite with kernel $\mathbf{e} = [1, 1, \dots, 1]^*$.
-We solve the Poisson problem $\mtx{A}\vct{x} = \vct{f}$ where the right-hand side $\vct{f}$ is a standard normal random vector in the orthogonal complement of $\mathbf{e}$.
-For this problem, we would prefer CG over GMRES.
+We consider a symmetric test matrix $\mtx{A}$ with dimension $n = 10^6$, obtained by discretizing the 2D Laplacian.\footnote{To generate the matrix we used the code in \url{https://www.mathworks.com/matlabcentral/fileexchange/27279-laplacian-in-1d-2d-or-3d}.} The matrix is positive semidefinite with kernel $\mathbf{e} = [1, 1, \dots, 1]^*$.
+We solve the Poisson problem $\mtx{A}\vct{x} = \vct{f}$ where the right-hand side $\vct{f}=\mtx{A}\vct{x}$ is generated as above, which forces $\vct{e}^*\vct{f}=0$.
+For this problem, CG would be more appropriate than GMRES.
+In fact, specialized algorithms (e.g., multigrid) are available, but this example still offers an inspiring illustration of our methodology.

-Figure~\ref{fig:gmres-lap} describes the progress of sGMRES where the basis is generated by $k$-partial orthogonalization for $k = 2$ and where the basis is generated by the Chebyshev recurrence (more below).
+Figure~\ref{fig:gmres-lap} describes the progress of sGMRES where the basis is generated by $k$-truncated orthogonalization for $k = 2$ and where the basis is generated by the Chebyshev recurrence (more below).
 We compare with the MATLAB commands \texttt{pcg} and \texttt{gmres} without restart and with restart frequencies in $\{10,30,100\}$.
 For all methods, the initial solution $\vct{x}_0 = \vct{0}$.

-For both versions of sGMRES, the cost of $d$ iterations is 10\% to 20\% slower than $d$ iterations of CG.
+For both versions of sGMRES, the cost of $d$ iterations is about 50$\%$ slower than $d$ iterations of CG.
 Nevertheless, for the same number $d$ of iterations, sGMRES achieves $\ell_2$ residual norms that are about $5\times$ smaller than CG.
 According to this metric, the sGMRES method is more efficient than CG.
 As we saw for the nonsymmetric problem, sGMRES is up to $6\times$ faster than the restarted versions of GMRES, which do not converge to high accuracy.
 Meanwhile, sGMRES achieves the same accuracy as GMRES, but the sketched version is up to $100\times$ faster after $3000$ iterations.